 Install Galaxy Note N7000 to Android 4.3 CM10.2 Experimental Build Jelly Bean Custom Firmware

-Edited by Batkingnz, Anonymous, Eng, Lynn and 3 others
+Edited by Batkingnz, Eng, Lynn, shubham kakade and 4 others

 The Samsung Galaxy Note N7000 was released back in October 2011 to critical acclaim as one of the industries pioneering phablets.
 Users were now able to enjoy a Mini Tablet-sized device that was also a fully featured phone running the Android operating system.
 After receiving solid support from Samsung via updates, some users became frustrated when they learned there would be no official update to Android 4.3, the Jelly Bean OS.
 The good news for those still using the original Note as their daily phone is that the online "Modding Community" hasn't forgotten about the N7000.
 Read on to learn how to manually install a custom version of Android 4.3.

 - A Samsung Galaxy Note N7000.

 - The Firmware and Google Apps packages that are linked to it in the next section.

 - A custom recovery installed on your rooted device.
 In this example, we will use CWM.

 - A PC for transferring files and a compatible USB cable to connect your phone to your PC.

 Installing Android 4.3 On Your Note N7000

 - 2Once the downloads are complete, connect your phone to your PC with the original or compatible USB cable.